particle-iot/docs/src/content/guide/getting-started/start.md

 When the installation is over, the Particle Agent setup will ask you to sign in to your Particle account.
 If you don't have one yet, [create a Particle account at https://login.particle.io/signup](https://login.particle.io/signup).

+_If you have not received your beta activation email yet, you won't be able to finish the setup.
+Hang on tight.
+The email will come in soon!_

 If you have to restart the setup process later, the command is `sudo particle-agent setup`.